 Henrik Green, Chief Technology Officer, Volvo Cars, talked about this platform with Green Car Reports in March 2021.
 Green said Volvo plans to manufacture the floors in parallel on separate lines, but for the ICE, it may be the current platform (SPA1) integrating a few improvements.

 One floor is built around the flat battery with an e-machine in front and rear, very much the skateboard approach that you see pure electric vehicles are built on today.
 And there is another floor which is completely different, built with a combustion engine in the front, the prop shaft, an exhaust system, a fuel tank in the rear.Henrik Green, Chief Technology Officer, Volvo Cars

-2022 Volvo XC90 Production & Release Date
+New Volvo XC90 Release Date

 Volvo Cars could reveal the restyled XC90 in the first half of 2023 (in Europe) and launch it in the U.S. as an MY2024 model.
 As per an announcement on May 4, 2022 (via media.volvocars.com), Volvo has finalized the MY2023 XC90 for the U.S., offering new colors, wheels, interior options, and Google built-in in the new car range.

 Meanwhile, the all-electric EX90 will begin arriving at dealers in 2023.
 Unlike the XC90, which is shipped from Europe, the new Volvo EV will be made in South Carolina (USA), and many customers could switch to the all-electric equivalent when upgrading.